-This question shows a vertical 1 to 5 scale where the participant may select one answer option at a time.
+This question shows a horizontal 1 to 5 scale from where the survey participants can select a single answer option.

 List with comment

 LimeSurvey provides a number of possible variations of the standard text field.
-All of these can be defined further using the Advanced question settings which permit to restrict the number of characters as well as the size of the field.
+All of these can be defined further using the attributes of the question which permit to restrict the number of characters as well as the size of the field.